zczerwon/learn-js/README.md

 # learn-js
-my first java script project in order to learn js and git
+my first JavaScript project in order to learn js and git